Hacker0x01/docs.hackerone.com/docs/changelog/2019/march.md

 ![custom fields page](./images/mar_2019_custom_fields.png)

+### Custom Fields on the API
-We've also added a new API endpoint for filtering reports through custom fields.
+We've also added custom fields to the API to enable you to search and filter reports by [custom field values](https://api.hackerone.com/docs/v1#custom-field-value).